HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Config checking mainly provides checking for the related configuration of compute nodes to prevent abnormal operation caused by manual setting error or offline modification of the related configuration of compute nodes.

-DR mode explanation: when the DR mode is enabled, please refer to the chapter [Config checking](#Config%20checking) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of configuration checking.
+DR mode explanation: when the DR mode is enabled, please refer to the [Config checking](cross-idc-disaster-recovery.md#configuration-checking) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of configuration checking.

-**Function Entry**: Select [Configuration](#Configuration) -> "Config Checking" on the Distributed Transactional Database Platform page.
+**Function Entry**: Select [Configuration](#configuration) -> "Config Checking" on the Distributed Transactional Database Platform page.

 ![](assets/hotdb-management/image200.png)

-**Operation description**: Click the [Start Checking] button to directly Start Config checking.
+**Operation description**: Click the \[Start Checking] button to directly Start Config checking.
 When all checking items are passed, the checking is successful and there is no problem with the current configuration.
 When an error is reported in the checking information, the user who fails the checking shall modify according to the checking failure prompt, and then perform Config checking.

 **Checking tips**: Config checking failures are divided into ERROR (red font display) and WARNING (orange font display) generally.
 When ERROR level information appears, users need to modify and solve the related problems immediately, otherwise Reload cannot be performed.
 WARNING information indicates a failure to which attention shall be paid and which does not affect the operation of compute nodes.